ruslandede/ruslandede/README.md

 ---

-## Business Analyst Case Studies
+## Business Analyst Dummy Projects and Case Studies
-> This case study is reconstructed based on a business case assignment from a recruitment process, Training and Bootcamp.
+> This Dummy Projects and Case Studies is reconstructed based on a business case assignment from a recruitment process, Training and Bootcamp.
 > All company-specific details have been anonymized and generalized.

 - Third-Party Logistics System
 - ShoesForLife E-Commerce
 - PT Toko Butik E-Commerce

-#### See All BA Case Studies Here [More Case Studies](https://github.com/ruslandede/ruslandede/blob/main/case_studies/BA.md)
+#### See All BA Dummy Projects and Case Studies Here [More Case Studies](https://github.com/ruslandede/ruslandede/blob/main/case_studies/BA.md)

 ---